 For example, companies that seek investor funding might opt to incorporate so they can issue stock shares for business financing.

-Many other forms of small businesses are best formed as LLCs for the sake of simplicity, fewer administrative/filing requirements, and a more flexible management structure.
+Many other forms of small businesses are best formed as LLCs for the sake of avoiding double taxation, fewer administrative/filing requirements, and a more flexible management structure.

-Both INC and LLC formation types protect the business owners’ personal assets from personal liability, business debts, and lawsuits.
+Both Inc. and LLC formation types usually protect the business owners’ personal assets from personal liability, business debts, and lawsuits.

-In summary, “INC” is simply the abbreviation for incorporated.
-When you see this designation at the end of a company name, it means that company is a corporation.
+In summary, “Inc.” is simply the abbreviation for incorporated.
+When you see this designation at the end of a company name, it means that the company is a corporation.

 Depending on your financing needs, operational plans, and other factors, incorporating may or may not be the best choice for forming your new business.
 It’s best to ask your attorney or legal advisor for their recommendations.